thyeem/qed/README.md

 # uncompress the tar.gz archive then decode. go back to FILE again (stdout)
 $ gunzip -c outfile.tar.gz | qed -d

-# open a mp4 video (QR code slideshow) when encoding is finished
+# create and play a mp4 video (QR code slideshow) when encoding is finished
-$ qed -p FILE
+$ qed -p FILE | xargs open

-# open QR code images on browser when encoding is finished
+# create and open QR code images on browser when encoding is finished
-$ qed -q FILE
+$ qed -q FILE | xargs open

 # if you want both
 $ qed -pq FILE